PorjanyaBordoloi/BlockLearn/README.md

 <img width="212" alt="Screenshot 2024-08-23 at 12 45 05 PM" src="https://github.com/user-attachments/assets/1edc3b57-77ed-4ff3-bbb5-327a14e8e1ea">

-# BlockLearn: Decentralized Learning Analytics on Ethereum
+# BlockLearn: Decentralized Learning Analytics on EduChain

 ## Vision
 BlockLearn is a decentralized platform for managing and sharing student profiles, skills, and achievements in a transparent, trustless environment.
-Built on the Ethereum blockchain, BlockLearn offers a secure and tamper-proof method for showcasing learning progress while promoting data privacy and ownership.
+Built on the EduChain blockchain, BlockLearn offers a secure and tamper-proof method for showcasing learning progress while promoting data privacy and ownership.

 ## Flowchart
 ```text